Skip to main content

 Why Choose UVM Health?

-As one of the region’s leading urology programs, we offer:
+As one of the region’s leading urology programs, UVM Health offers:

-• Experienced team: Our team of board-certified urologists, urogynecologists, gynecologists and nurses collaborate to developed your personalized care plan.
+• Experienced team: Our board-certified urologists, urogynecologists, gynecologists and nurses collaborate to create a personalized care plan based on your symptoms, medical history and needs.

 • Academic focus: As part of a health system anchored by an academic medical center, our physicians are also active researchers, many of whom are training the next generation of urologists.
-Our expertise translates into leading-edge care for our patients.
+Our academic focus helps ensure you receive safe, up-to-date evidence-based care.

 Recurrent UTI Causes

-Determining the cause of your recurrent UTIs is essential to developing an effective treatment plan.
+Identifying the cause of recurrent UTIs is essential for effective treatment.
+Commons causes are:

 Recurrent UTI Symptoms